-For all this and much to our regret, we are forced to defer this 10th edition to November 2021, specifically from November 10 to 22 of next year.
+For all this and much to our regret, we are forced to defer this 10th edition to November 2021.

 Our first and main objective as an organization and personally as the last person in charge, is always, ensure the safety of the participants.

 Those of you who have participated in previous editions know that this is the case and that is our present and future commitment, the special characteristics of the ETR require it.

 That is, above all, the main reason that has led us to make this difficult decision.

 I can assure you that taking it has not been easy at all, the Everest Trail Race is much more than a race for everyone, that is why it makes us very sad to take it, but we are convinced that it is the correct one.